 The information Swenson gained during his NDE inspired him to develop over 100 patents in molecular chemistry.
 (Dr. Kenneth Ring)

-12. Black hole physics and the NDE
+13. Black Hole Physics and the NDE

 In the 1970s, Stephen Hawking put forward a theory of black holes which appeared to violate a major principle of physics – the law of the conservation of information – because it implied quantum information can permanently disappear within a black hole with the exception of “Hawking radiation.”
 Hawking’s inconsistent theory led to what was called the “Black Hole Information Paradox.”
-Physicist Leonard Susskind (pictured on the left) later solved this paradox with his development of M-theory using the holographic principle to show how information entering the edge of a black hole is not lost, but can entirely be contained on the surface of the horizon in a holographic manner.
+Physicist Leonard Susskind later solved this paradox with his development of M-theory using the holographic principle to show how information entering the edge of a black hole is not lost, but can entirely be contained on the surface of the horizon in a holographic manner.
 Susskind’s theory solved the paradox because the nature of a hologram’s two-dimensional information structure can be “painted” on the edge of the black hole thereby giving a three-dimensional black hole where quantum information is not lost.
 Susskind’s solution to the information paradox led to wide-spread acceptance of the holographic principle.

 David Bohm was convinced all matter in the universe, including our physical body, is composed of light in a condensed “frozen” state.
 NDE experiencers have often described their spirit bodies as “bodies of light.”
 During an NDE the experiencer transitions from the material world which operates at speeds less than the speed of light to a dimension which operates at faster-than-light speed.
 The NDE experiencer may first observe the earth or the universe from space before this transition.
 In transitioning from the material to the spiritual dimension, the experiencer may first enter a “NDE tunnel” much in the same way a “body of light” might experience what astrophysicists call a “black hole.”
 As previously mentioned, Leonard Susskind’s theory of black holes allows for light particles to travel through a black hole without being destroyed.
 At faster-than-light speed, a “body of light” could enter into a time and spaceless dimension where this body of light can move forward and backward through space-time.
 This NDE tunnel, like a black hole, appears to be a “portal” to another dimension of reality.